 - prostate checks.

-In 2013 prostate cancer accounted for the second highest number of deaths from cancer among males in Australia.
-It is estimated that it will remain the 2nd most common cause of death from cancer among males in 2016, with a staggering one in seven Australian men being diagnosed in their lifetime.
-According to Cancer Australia, the estimated number of deaths from prostate cancer in 2016 is 3398.
-Comparatively, breast cancer is expected to contribute to 3073 deaths this year.
-It is important for men to realise that there’s often no signs or symptoms or early prostate cancer.
-Hence, talking to your GP and talking about the potential benefit of prostate screening is an important step.
-Early detection of a potentially aggressive prostate cancer offers the best chance of a positive outcome.
-If cancer is diagnosed, it can be monitored under the guidance of a urologist, which offers us the best opportunity to determine it’s nature and need to either act or actively monitor.
+In 2013 prostate cancer accounted for the second-highest number of deaths from cancer among males in Australia.
+It is important for men to realise that there’s often no signs or symptoms of early prostate cancer.
+Hence, talking to your GP about the potential benefit of prostate screening is an important step.
+Early detection of potentially aggressive prostate cancer offers the best chance of a positive outcome.
+If cancer is diagnosed, it can be monitored under the guidance of a urologist, which offers us the best opportunity to determine the best management plan.

 *WWW.ABS.GOV.AU MENS HEALTH 4102.0 – Australian Social Trends, Jun 2010